openjck/git-fzf/README.md

 ## Installation

 1. Install [fzf](https://github.com/junegunn/fzf)
-2. Download the scripts in the *src* directory and put them somewhere in your `$PATH`
+2. Download the scripts in the *commands* directory and put them somewhere in your `$PATH`

 ## Usage